Professional

 8.1.
 Indemnification by Systems X

-THIS SECTION 8.1 SETS FORTH SYSTEMS X'S SOLE LIABILITY AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDY CONCERNING ANY CLAIM OF INTELLECTUAL PROPERTY INFRINGEMENT.
+THIS SECTION 8.1 SETS FORTH SYSTEMS X’S ENTIRE LIABILITY AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDY FOR ANY CLAIM OF INTELLECTUAL PROPERTY INFRINGEMENT.

 8.2.
 Indemnification by Customer